The main dining room at Ezio’s with white tablecloths, warm lighting, and a statement chandelier

 Ezio’s dining room blends classic steakhouse design with Italian warmth and Miami-inspired detailsPhoto Credit: Brandon Harman

 The design of Ezio’s channels the energy of a large dinner party shared among family and friends.
 Dark wood, veined stone, velvet textures, and warm, low lighting create a setting that nods to classic steakhouse traditions.
-Burgundy bistro banquettes line the room beneath low-hanging pendants, while tablecloths carry the lived-in charm of sauce and red wine stains.
+Burgundy bistro banquettes line the room beneath low-hanging pendants, paired with white tablecloths that nod to the timeless rituals of fine dining.

 Bold Italian art is paired with locally based works, and subtle references to Miami’s Art Deco and Postmodern heritage appear throughout the millwork.
 The result is a space that feels layered, social, and comfortably indulgent.